raopriyam/Leetcode-CTCI-Python/README.md

 # Leetcode-Python
 adding the python leetcode problem solutions in this repositories.
+The code files are here.